THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 Prague Day 2

-Next day, I went to a Prague city walking tour which covered the Old town, New Town, and the Jewish Ghetto.
-Visited Kafka museum as well – a museum dedicated to one of the eminent writers of Prague.
-Then spent some time in the evening with the seagulls overlooking the Charles Bridge right behind the museum.
+The next day, I went to a Prague city walking tour which covered the Old town, New Town, and the Jewish Ghetto.
+Visited the Kafka museum as well – a museum dedicated to one of the eminent writers of Prague.
+Then I spent some time in the evening with the seagulls overlooking the Charles Bridge right behind the museum.

 The cold days in Prague got a little warmer after copious amounts of mulled red-hot wine.
 And a lot sweeter after I sampled a popular Czech dessert Trednilk (found it too sweet for my taste though!).

 Prague Day 3

 The third day in Prague was mainly for shopping and ended up paying a visit to the Museum of Torture which wasn’t eventful at all.
 I wouldn’t suggest going there.
 However, definitely visit Vyserhad fort [V Pevnosti 159/5b, 128 00 Praha 2, Czechia] which is a hidden gem in Prague.
 Glad I got to explore this beauty!
 You can find sweeping views of the city from here as well.

 I was fascinated by the city of music and wanted to visit Vienna on my Euro trip.
 It’s been one of the best places in the world to live in for years in a row and I wanted to see what it’s like to live here!

 How to reach Vienna

 Where to stay in Vienna